DaSH-nxd/pley/README.md

 <ul>
     <li>Past searches (past filter preferences) maybe can load to the search page with those filters preset when we click on a past search?</li>
+    <li>Set up profile picture, and formatting for user blurb and visit history.</li>
     <li>past recommendations</li>
 </ul>